Certification of stellar ranks of quantum states of light with a pair of click detectors: Measurement scheme

 For $\eta=1$, probability $R_1(n)$ is maximized at $n=1$ and then monotonically decreases with increasing $n$.
 This is illustrated in Fig.~\ref{figReta}(a) for balanced setup with $T=\frac{1}{2}$.
 However, with decreasing $\eta$ the maximum of $R_1(n)$ shifts to higher photon numbers $n$, as also illustrated in Fig.~\ref{figReta}.

 In order to get some insight into the mechanism which shifts the maximum detection probabilities to higher Fock states it is instructive to compare results for Fock states $|1\rangle$ and $|2\rangle$.
 To simplify the discussion it is convenient to attribute all losses to the attenuator Att.
-For input Fock state $|1\rangle$ the probability that D$_1$ clicks reads $R_1(1)=\eta T $, which is the product of probabilities that a single photon passes through the attenuator and reaches the correct output port with detector D$_1$.
+For input Fock state $|1\rangle$ the probability that D$_1$ clicks reads as $R_1(1)=\eta T $, which is the product of probabilities that a single photon passes through the attenuator and reaches the correct output port with detector D$_1$.
 For the input Fock state $|2\rangle$ both photons will pass through the attenuator with probability $\eta^2$ and with probability $2\eta(1-\eta)$ only one of the photons passes through the attenuator.
 Consequently, the probability $R_1(2)$ can be expressed as a sum of two contributions,

-Observe that for $\eta<\frac{1}{2}$ the attenuated two-photon Fock state contains higher single-photon contribution than the attenuated single-photon state, $2\eta(1-\eta)>\eta$.
+Observe that for $\eta<\frac{1}{2}$ the attenuated two-photon Fock state contains higher single-photon contribution than the attenuated single-photon state since $2\eta(1-\eta)>\eta$.
 More generally, by comparinng the single-click probabilities $R_1(1)$ and $R_1(2)$ we find that the peak of the function $R_1(n)$ will be at $n \geq 2$ when

-The dependence of $R_1(n)$ on $T$ is plotted in Fig.~\ref{figRTdependence} for fixed $\eta=2/3$, which illustrates the role of the beam splitter transmittance.
+The dependence of $R_1(n)$ on $T$ is plotted in Fig.~\ref{figRTdependence} for fixed $\eta=\frac{2}{3}$, which illustrates the role of the beam-splitter transmittance.
 We can see that as $T$ increases the peak of $R_1(n)$ shifts to higher photon numbers $n$.

+\tcr{In order to obtain additional insight into the dependence of the shape of $R_1(n)$ on $\eta$ and $T$ we shall treat for a while $n$ as continuous parameter and seek $n$ that maximizes $R_1(n)$ by solving the extremal equation $\frac{d R_1(n)}{d n}=0$.
+This yields

+In practice, we should consider the $n_{\mathrm{max}}$ rounded up and down to find the integer number of photons which maximizes $R_1(n)$.
+Formula (\ref{nmaxanalytical}) simplifies in the limit of $\eta \ll 1$,

+Formulas (\ref{nmaxanalytical}) and (\ref{nmaxasymptotic}) approximately quantify the maximum stellar rank that can be certified based on the knowledge of the probability $R_1$.
+In accordance with the results plotted in Figs. 2 and 3 these formulas indicate that the maximum certifiable stellar rank increases with increasing losses and also increases with increasing $T$. }

+\tcr{ The mechanism by which the losses help to increase the certifiable stellar rank is not limited to the specific detection scheme in Fig.~1 but is rather general.
+To illustrate this, we consider now a projection on Fock state $|k\rangle$ preceded by losses.
+The probability of detection of $k$ photons for input $n$-photon Fock state $|n\rangle$ reads as